ucrcsedept/galah-interact-python/docs/guides/unittesting.rst

 Unit Testing
 ==========================================

-One of the coolest modules in Galah Interact is the :mod:`unittest` module.
+One of the most interesting modules in Galah Interact is the :mod:`interact.unittest` module.
 It allows you to "load" any number of C++ files such that all of the native C++ classes and functions become available as Python classes and functions.
-This is done by leveraging the absolutely fantastic
-`SWIG library <http://www.swig.org/>`_ which can automatically create bindings from C++ to a plethora of other languages.
+This is done by leveraging the absolutely fantastic `SWIG library <http://www.swig.org/>`_ which can automatically create bindings from C++ to a plethora of other languages.
 Please give the SWIG project as much support as you can as it is really a wonderful product.

-In order to use the :mod:`unittest` module, you need to make sure that you have SWIG installed, and that you have *Python development headers* installed, both of which are probably available through your distribution's package manager (``apt-get`` or ``yum`` for example).
+In order to use the :mod:`interact.unittest` module, you need to make sure that you have SWIG installed, and that you have *Python development headers* installed, both of which are probably available through your distribution's package manager (``apt-get`` or ``yum`` for example).

 Basic Unit Testing
 ------------------------------------------